 The Board of Trustees selects a church member for the office of Secretary, who is responsible for Board and congregational meeting notifications and minutes, and for maintaining the official records of the church.

-The Building group oversee the maintenance and renovations of the Heritage church building, and the systems used in support of the building.
+The Building group oversees the maintenance and renovations of the Heritage church building, and the systems used in support of the building.
 Building Committee Charter.